Golden Monkey Facts. 5 things most PEOPLE don’t know.

 These groups vary in sizes according to the altitudes of their habitats.
 Most of the golden monkeys in higher altitude areas live in smaller groups compared to their counterparts in lower altitude.

-Among golden monkeys, females are responsible for ensuring the safety of their territories and their offspring until they are old enough (and the for males to be out there on their own).
+Among golden monkeys, females are responsible for ensuring the safety of their territories and offspring until they are old enough (and the for males to be out there on their own).

-Less known fact, in some instances, they create habitats for themselves by weaving bamboo together to create a home, much like humans.
-They will eat far enough to allow them to move back to the habitat every day.
+Less known fact, in some instances, they create habitats for themselves by weaving bamboo together to create a home, much like humans.When they feed from a distant area, it is still close enough to allow them to move back to the habitat later in the day.
 You could say they are domestic in that special way.

 Share on social networks

-Exclusive African Safaris Ltd is a Uganda-based company with 15+ years of experience creating great holidays in Uganda and Rwanda.We know what it takes to meet and exceed your expectations.
+Exclusive African Safaris Ltd is a Uganda-based company with 15+ years of creating great safaris in Uganda & Rwanda.

 Our Address